Many Marples on TV and in Film

 - At Bertram's Hotel

 - Ordeal by Innocence

 - Towards Zero

 On February 11, 2008, Granada International announced that actress Julia McKenzie would be replacing McEwan.
 Mrs. McKenzie's last film role was a minor part in Notes on a Scandal, in 2006.
 Mathew Prichard, grandson of Agatha Christie and Chairman of Agatha Christie Ltd, said this about the change: "I can imagine Julia McKenzie playing Miss Marple with exactly the right balance of sympathy and intelligence, and I confidently predict that she will become a Miss Marple to rank with the very best!"
-Work has already begun on The Mirror Crack'd from Side to Side.

 - A Pocket Full of Rye